sdtsui/awesome-stablecoins/README.md

   -- [Multicoin Capital: An Overview of Stablecoins](https://multicoin.capital/2018/01/17/an-overview-of-stablecoins/)

 Technically, most stablecoins are digital tokens pegged to a stable store of value.
 This is especially true in the case of issuer-backed tokens, where the store of value is the collateral.
-Credit to Buck Perley (Engineer at Purse) for elaborating in an IM exchange with DT.
+Credit to Buck Perley (Engineer at Purse) for pointing this out.

 ## Prior art
   - Issuing shares, [fiat](https://www.coindesk.com/lhv-bank-backs-wallet-app-built-on-bitcoins-blockchain/), and other assets with [Bitcoin Script](https://en.bitcoin.it/wiki/Colored_Coins#Issuing_shares), most commonly using  `OP_RETURN` to attach metadata to fractions of a Bitcoin.